Old Favorites, New Design, Better Experience

 After 25+ years in Maine’s capitol city, the Children’s Discovery Museum is exploring how to best serve as many central Maine families as possible.
 The CDM has been a key educational resource for Central Maine families since the early 1990s.
 Over the years, CDM has provided hundreds of thousands of children and their families with an opportunity to play and learn together.
 The current location and business model are, however, limiting in ways that do not maximize the Museum’s potential to serve Central Maine families.
 The new museum that we envision will be bigger and bolder and will pave the way to a brighter future for central Maine’s longest running children’s museum.

 After careful consideration of how to best grow the Museum, it was decided that the museum needs a larger space with improved visibility and the opportunity for ownership.
-The museum team is currently looking at properties in Waterville, which is just 25 minutes up I-95 from our current location.
+The museum team is gearing up to renovate the First Congregational Church building on Eustis Parkway in Waterville, which is just 25 minutes up I-95 from our current location.
 Waterville, with a strong arts and cultural scene, emphasis on inter-organization collaboration, and a vibrant walk-able downtown, is an ideal location for the museum to thrive.
 In this new home, the Museum will be better poised to serve more central Maine families and to deliver on our newly polished mission to ignite curiosity and celebrate learning through play.

 This project will benefit from many minds and many hands!
 Are you curious to learn more about our task groups, committees, and other volunteer needs?
 Sign up to receive new museum news and hear about opportunities to get involved: